SIT50422 Diploma of Hospitality Management

 |English Language Requirements||To enter this qualification, applicants must also meet English Language Requirements – IELTS (Academic) overall score of 5.5 or TOEFL IBT 46 or Cambridge English Advanced (CAE) 162 or PTE Academic 42 or equivalent.
 English language competence can also be demonstrated through documented evidence of any of the following:

-• complete an LLN assessment prior to the commencement of the course – it is a diagnostic process to identify if prospective student requires LLN support during study
+All students will be required to complete an LLN assessment prior to the commencement of the course. – it is a diagnostic process to identify if prospective student requires LLN support during study.

 Note: Some assessment tasks are completed using a computer and internet, and it is essential for the student to possess basic computer skills.